e280/authlocal/GUIDE.md

 # 🔒 [Authlocal.org](https://authlocal.org/) User Guide
-> ***For devs,*** see also the [Developer Readme](README.md) instead.
+> ***Developers,*** see also the [Developer README.md](README.md)

 🔑 **Cryptographic** – no emails, no passwords
-🗽 **User-sovereign** – users own their identity
+🗽 **User-sovereign** – you own your identity
 🥷 **Privacy-focused** – no databases, not collecting data
-🥞 **Easy as pancakes** – logins are fast and painless for users
+🥞 **Easy as pancakes** – logins are fast and painless
-💖 **Free and open-source** – zero-cost at worldwide scale
+💖 **Free and open-source** – zero-cost at global scale

+**[Authlocal.org](https://authlocal.org/)** is an app where you can manage your digital identities.

+Any website can spawn a popup asking for you to login via Authlocal.
+Your identities are based on a cryptographic seed, which Authlocal will *never* share with any website.
+Your identity seeds are between you and Authlocal only.
+Third-party websites are requesting a *login session* (not a seed).

 <br/>

 ## 🤔 Authlocal FAQ

 ### What if I lose my identity file or seed?
-- Then it's gone.
-You'll have to generate a new identity.
+- It's gone.
+Generate a new one.
-- Responsible app devs selling goods to Authlocal IDs will provide a recovery mechanism, to relink your new ID.
+- The app you're using should provide a recovery mechanism for anything important.

 ### How do I recover my identity from a seed?
 - Go to https://authlocal.org/ and click the `Import` button.
+You can upload a seed file, or paste one in.
 - This is also how you move identities between your devices.

+### What if some other website asks for my seed?
+- It's a scam!
+Never share your seed with anybody or anywhere except https://authlocal.org/

+### What's with the weird names like "`narnyl.tabtyd`"?
+- That's an identity's permanent *sigil*.
+It's a preview of the full cryptographic thumbprint.
+- Names are just labels.
+A hundred people could call themselves "`Steve`".
+- Every identity also has a permanent unique cryptographic thumbprint.
+  - Thumbprint: "`narnyl.tabtyd::2BFH296SFgeKP4VA2uoYjiDRj43JxgGg58AYgwN`"
+  - There are more possible thumbprints than atoms in the galaxy (256 bits).
+No two people will have the same thumbprint.
+- The *sigil* is just the first four bytes of the thumbprint.
+We display it to help you differentiate who's *really* who.
+  - Sigil: "`narnyl.tabtyd`"
+  - There are 4.2 billion possible sigils.
+Rarely, two people could have the same fingerprint, so check the full thumbprint if you're suspicious.

 ### What does "Persistence off" mean?
+- You may see this in the footer of [authlocal.org](https://authlocal.org/).
 - It means your browser might delete your identities from authlocal.org any time.
-- Conversely, "Persistence on" means the browser is making a pinky-swear to keep your identities safe.
+- Conversely, "Persistence on" means the browser pinky-swears to keep your identities safe.
-- If you click "Persistence off", Authlocal will request it.
+- If you click "Persistence off", Authlocal will request persistence.
 Firefox will nicely ask your permission.
-Chrome and Safari will usually ignore it.
+Chrome and Safari will usually ignore you.
 - On Safari, with persistence off, there is a 7-day inactive data deletion policy.
-Apple users sometimes have to re-import their identities.
+Apple users often need to re-import their identities.

-### Zero-cost at worldwide scale?
+### Zero-cost at global scale?
 How is it technically possible!?
-- [Authlocal.org](https://authlocal.org/) is a 100% static http deployment.
-Dirt cheap to host.
+- [Authlocal.org](https://authlocal.org/) is a static http deployment.
+Dirt cheap hosting.
-- No api servers or microservices or anything like that.
-It runs clientside, using postMessage.
+- No api servers or microservices.
+Runs clientside, using postMessage.
-- And it's open source, which means GitHub Pages is willing to host it for free.
+- It's open source, so GitHub Pages is willing to host it for free.

-### Who am I really trusting with my identity keys?
+### Who am I really trusting with my identity seeds?
 - Yourself.
 - Your web browser, operating system, and hardware.
 - GitHub and GitHub Pages, which hosts the source and app for free.